koajs/bunyan-logger/README.md

 # bunyan-logger

-NOTE that you're reading the README of the version which targets [Koa v2.x](https://github.com/koajs/koa/tree/v2.x), if you want to read the current version read the README in master branch
+NOTE that you're reading the README of the version which targets [Koa v2.x](https://github.com/koajs/koa/tree/v2.x), if you want to read about the old 1.X version, switch to Tag 1.3.0.

 Flexible log context and request logging middleware for [koa](http://koajs.com/) using [bunyan](https://github.com/trentm/node-bunyan).